Experience Spirit Rock

 Spirit Rock hosts a year-round schedule of residential retreats, non-residential retreats and non-residential programs, which include daylong classes, benefit workshops and weekly drop-in classes.
 Daylongs and drop-ins are suitable for both beginning and experienced meditators (unless otherwise noted) and include basic meditation instructions.
 These programs take place in our Community Meditation Center on the lower campus.
 Silent residential retreats provide an immersive meditation experience.
 Retreats take place in our beautiful Upper Retreat Hall and practitioners stay in our campus housing and eat in our dining hall.
 We offer retreats lasting from three days to two months; most are 5-10 days long.
 Non-residential retreats provide opportunities for people with families and other commitments to spend several days practicing at Spirit Rock and then return home at night to their families.

-For information about specific programs please refer to the links in the right sidebar menu.
-If you would like to browse through our calendar of up-coming events, you can click here.
-If you would like to find a specific event, or search for a specifc teacher, you can use the Event Search in the bottom right hand corner of the side bar.
+For information about specific programs, please refer to the links in the lefthand sidebar menu of this page.
+If you're unsure about what interests you, browse through our Calendar of upcoming events or the Choose Your Path section.
+If you would like to find a specific event or search for a specifc teacher, use the Search tool below.

-General scholarships are available for residential retreats and special programs like the Dedicated Practitioners Program and Community Dharma Leaders Program.
+General scholarships are available for residential retreats and Deepening Practice programs like the Dedicated Practitioners Program and Community Dharma Leaders Program.
 For people with life-threatening illnesses, scholarships for most Spirit Rock offerings are available through our Karuna program.
-For general retreat scholarship information, click on Residential Retreats to read more about financial assistance and scholarship information.
+For general retreat scholarship information, please visit Financial Assistance & Scholarships.

 Sliding Scale for Retreats and Daylongs